-Because the main flu viruses change each year, a new nasal spray vaccine has to be given each year, in the same way as the injectable flu vaccine.
+Because the main flu viruses change each year, a new nasal spray vaccine has to be given each year, in the same way as the annual injectable flu vaccine.

-The nasal spray flu vaccine will not only help protect your child against flu, the infection will also be less able to spread from them to their family, carers and the wider population.
+The nasal spray flu vaccine will not only help protect your child against flu, but the infection will also be less able to spread from them to their family, carers and the wider population.